kubernetes/enhancements/keps/sig-scheduling/5517-dra-node-allocatable-resources/README.md

 #### Beta

--   At least one DRA driver has integrated the API extensions and successfully validated the node allocatable resource mapping in ResourceSlice.
+-  One DRA driver ([dra-driver-cpu](https://github.com/kubernetes-sigs/dra-driver-cpu), consumed by slurm-bridge) has integrated the API extensions and validated the node allocatable resource mapping in ResourceSlice.
--   Integrate DRA-allocated node allocatable resources into the Kubelet Eviction Manager to ensure accurate eviction decisions during node pressure.
+-   Kubelet eviction and preemption count DRA-allocated node allocatable resources, so pods are ranked by usage over their true request, not their spec request alone.
+-   Init container `perContainer` overhead counts only toward the pod's peak resource calculation, the same way init container spec requests are counted.
+-   Ephemeral storage - validation and the eviction manager integration.
--   Support unified ResourceQuota and LimitRange enforcement for DRA-allocated node allocatable resources.
+-   Unified `ResourceQuota` accounting and enforcement for DRA-allocated node allocatable resources.
--   Support node allocatable resource mappings to ephemeral storage.
+-   Compatibility with DRA-backed extended resources (scheduler-created claims) validated and tested.
+-   Per-node scoring in `NodeResourcesFit` and `NodeResourcesBalancedAllocation`.
+-   HPA integration - pod utilization accounts for DRA node allocatable resources.
+-   Cluster Autoscaler integration - binpacking and node utilization account for DRA node allocatable resources, including for pods placed during simulation and pods duplicated into node templates.
+-   `kubectl describe node` integration - per-pod rows and the summary consider both spec and DRA values.

+#### GA

+-   The feature has been enabled by default for at least two releases with no critical bug reports.

 ### Upgrade / Downgrade Strategy